lf-/affinity-crimes/README.md

 # affinity crimes

-This repo makes Affinity Designer allegedly work on Linux, allegedly.
-Or so it is claimed.
-It seems to crash a lot.
+This repo makes Affinity Photo and Affinity Designer work on Linux, far better than they have any right to do, but with some known issues.

+It is generally good enough that you can happily do art on Linux, albeit with some limited set of known warts.

 Based on: https://codeberg.org/Wanesty/affinity-wine-docs

+## Known issues

+- Can't reattach panels to the app window: https://codeberg.org/wanesty/affinity-wine-docs/issues/12
+- Settings saving across restarts is broken: https://codeberg.org/wanesty/affinity-wine-docs/issues/11
+- Exporting PNGs works properly but breaks/crashes the app afterwards: https://codeberg.org/wanesty/affinity-wine-docs/issues/10

+  SVG works fine.
+- Possible occasional crashes of unknown cause?
+I can't remember.
+Consider hitting the save button frequently as one should do in these things anyway.

 ## Howto